mumbleskates/bilrost/README.md

 `oneof` fields are always wrapped in an `Option`.

 [^3]: Annotations have been elided for clarity.
 See below for a full example.

-### Services

-`bilrost-build` allows a custom code-generator to be used for processing `service` definitions.
-This can be used to output Rust traits according to an application's specific needs.

 ### Generated Code Example